-At Maverick Law, our attorneys can represent your business in a wide variety of matters such as:
+At Maverick Law, Brian can represent your business in a wide variety of matters such as:

 Stock or ownership interest transfers,

 Negotiation and creation of lease agreements,

 We provide cost-effective services that will help your businesses succeed.
 Our lawyer can provide advice to single member companies as well as larger companies in selecting the best form of legal entity and management structure for their business.
 Examples are corporations, limited liability companies, limited partnerships, and general partnerships.